 (formerly Champernhayes Flowers & Foliage)

 I am Zanna Hoskins and I am a flower farmer on our wonderful 1.5 acre piece of land in rural West Dorset.
-My husband, Jonny, and I grow specialist wholesale British flowers, shrubs and foliage.
+I grow specialist wholesale British flowers, shrubs and foliage.

 How it all began

 It all started with a garden.
-In the winter of 2008 we moved to the depths of Dorset with our 3 yr old daughter, Willow.
+In the winter of 2008 my husband Jonny & I moved to the depths of Dorset with our 3 yr old daughter, Willow.
 The house was a very old thatched cottage tucked into the hillside near the village of Powerstock.

 Around that time we also discovered that I was pregnant with twins!
 Winter turned to spring and the moss and lichen from the overhanging trees dripped.
 Threads of fungi seemed to weave through the thatch.
 The overgrown garden tapped at the windows, and the lawn became carpeted in snowdrops.
 A few weeks later there was an explosion of daffodils.
 We were enchanted!